Dog & Cat Desexing Canterbury

 - Desexing your pet can prevent life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.

-- Desexing your male cat can eliminate the issue of urine marking and spraying, especially in male cats.
+- Desexing your male cat can decrease the risk of urine marking and spraying.

-- If you desex your pet, you can prevent the occurrence of antisocial behaviour and aggression, especially in male animals.
+- By desexing your pet, you can avoid the issue of antisocial behaviour and aggression, especially in male animals.

-- By desexing your pet, you can avoid the significant risk of them trying to escape to mate and potentially being injured, killed, or going missing.
+- Desexing your pet can reduce the risk of them trying to escape to mate and potentially being injured, killed, or going missing.

 - By desexing your pet, you can increase their chances of having a longer and healthier life.